thirumurthis/projects/go-operator/go_operator_blog.md

 ENTRYPOINT ["java","-jar","/app.jar"]
 ```

+### Image creation

-- To create the jar file,  issuing `mvn clean install`.
+- Create the jar file using`mvn clean install`.
 The jar file will be created in `target\` folder.

-- Once the Jar file is generated, to build the docker image we can issue below command.
+- Once the Jar file is generated, use below command to build the docker image.

 ```
 docker build --build-arg JAR_FILE=target/*.jar -t local/app .
 ```

-- Once the image is build, to run the SpringBoot application in Docker Desktop, use the below  command.
+- We can run the Spring application image in Docker Desktop wiht below command.
-     - The `env.name` value is passed as docker environment variable `ENV_NAME`.
-     - After the container is ready, the endpoint `http://localhost:8080/api/hello?name=test` should return response

 ```
 docker run --name app -e ENV_NAME="docker-env" -p 8080:8080 -d local/app:latest
 ```

+Note:-
+     - The `env.name` value is passed as docker environment variable `ENV_NAME`.
-- The output of the application when hitting the endpoint
+     - After the container is ready, the endpoint `http://localhost:8080/api/hello?name=test` should return response

+#### Output when running the application in Docker Desktop

 ```
 $ curl -i http://localhost:8080/api/hello?name=test